 Lens Reviews -

 Page 2 of 3

-The level of distortions is comparatively low within the tested APS-C scope.
+The level of distortion is comparatively low within the tested APS-C scope.
 At 24mm the lens shows

-only moderate barrel distortions (~1.5%) and at 40mm and 85mm the issue is pretty much negligible.
+only moderate barrel distortion (~1.5%) and at 40mm and 85mm the issue is pretty much negligible.

 The chart above has a real-world size of about 120x80cm.

 The Zeiss is a full format lens and it shows only a very low degree of vignetting (< 0.5EV)